 So as you can see, there’s variation!
 Depending on where and when you go, there will be sharp differences in the temperatures ahead.
-We therefore highly recommend that you plan your shorts selection accordingly.
+We therefore highly recommend that you plan your pants selection accordingly.

-The goal of the safari is to view wildlife, which in turn means that your goal is to not spook wildlife by wearing bright pink neon shorts when trying to see them.
+The goal of the safari is to view wildlife, which in turn means that your goal is to not spook wildlife by wearing bright pink neon pants when trying to see them.
 So while you’re researching the weather at your destination, take a look at a few pictures and get a feel for nature’s colors in that area, and dress to match.

 Khaki, dark green, beige, and grey are popular colors to wear on safari.
-If you don’t have the right color shorts it’s not the worst thing in the world, but it may make you stand out.
+If you don’t have the fitting color pants, it’s not the worst thing in the world, but it may make you stand out.

 Moisture and Ventilation Control

 As you know by now, the weather for your safari can potentially be very hot or very wet, or both!
-Depending on what you’re facing, keep an eye out for shorts that will perform well in those environments.
+Depending on what you’re facing, keep an eye out for pants that will perform well in those environments.

 But when the weather turns wet, a water-resistant finish will help keep rain from soaking in.
 You’ll typically see this listed as a ‘Durable Water Repellent (DWR).’
 Lightweight, quick-drying material will also be a plus in this department for any moisture that happens to sneak through.